bkoz/documentum/README.md

 # How I deployed OpenText Documentum on OpenShift

-## This write is not complete - definitely a work in progress.
-It represents my notes from a project and is not a supported document from Red Hat, Inc. or OpenText.
+## This README is not fully proof read - definitely a work in progress.
+It represents my notes from a project and is not a supported document from Red Hat, Inc. nor OpenText, Inc.

 ### Create the OpenShift project and grant privileges
 ```
 oc new-project documentum